TIBCOSoftware/snappydata/docs/howto/use_apache_zeppelin_with_snappydata.md

 5. Extract the contents of the Zeppelin binary package. </br>

 6. The SnappyData Zeppelin interpreter is included in the product jars directory.
-Install it in Apache Zeppelin by executing the following command from Zeppelin's bin directory: </br>
+Install it in Apache Zeppelin by executing the following command from Zeppelin's installation directory: </br>

-        ./install-interpreter.sh --name snappydata --artifact <product_install_directory>/jars/snappydata-zeppelin_2.11-<version>.jar
+        ./bin/install-interpreter.sh --name snappydata --artifact <product_install_directory>/jars/snappydata-zeppelin_2.11-<version_number>.jar

    Zeppelin interpreter allows the SnappyData interpreter to be plugged into Zeppelin using which, you can run queries.

-7. Rename the **zeppelin-site.xml.template** file (located in zeppelin-<_version_number_>-bin-all/conf directory) to **zeppelin-site.xml**.
+   Install additional interpreters like below (angular is used by display panels of the sample notebooks installed later): </br>

-8. Edit the **zeppelin-site.xml** file:
+        ZEPPELIN_INTERPRETER_DEP_MVNREPO=https://repo1.maven.org/maven2 ./bin/install-interpreter.sh --name angular,jdbc

-   In the `zeppelin.interpreters` property, add the following interpreter class names: `org.apache.zeppelin.interpreter.SnappyDataZeppelinInterpreter,org.apache.zeppelin.interpreter.SnappyDataSqlZeppelinInterpreter`
+   These additional interpreters may need to be configured similar to the snappydata interpreter as described in the next section.

-9. Download the predefined SnappyData notebooks [notebooks\_embedded\_zeppelin.tar.gz](https://github.com/TIBCOSoftware/snappy-zeppelin-interpreter/blob/master/examples/notebook/notebooks_embedded_zeppelin.tar.gz). </br> Extract and copy the contents of the compressed tar file (tar xzf) to the **notebook** folder in the Zeppelin installation on your local machine.
+7. Download the predefined SnappyData notebooks with configuration [notebooks\_embedded\_zeppelin.tar.gz](https://github.com/TIBCOSoftware/snappy-zeppelin-interpreter/blob/master/examples/notebook/notebooks_embedded_zeppelin.tar.gz). </br> Extract and copy the contents of the compressed tar file (tar xzf) to the **notebook** folder in the Zeppelin installation on your local machine.

-10. Start the Zeppelin daemon using the command: </br> `bin/zeppelin-daemon.sh start`
+8. Start the Zeppelin daemon using the command: </br> `bin/zeppelin-daemon.sh start`

-11. To ensure that the installation is successful, log into the Zeppelin UI (**http://localhost:8080** or <AWS-AMI\_PublicIP>:8080) from your web browser.
+9. To ensure that the installation is successful, log into the Zeppelin UI (**http://localhost:8080** or <AWS-AMI\_PublicIP>:8080) from your web browser.

 ![homepage](../Images/zeppelin.png)